Our Environment

 - Enhances production of cattle from farms that meet the Charter of Good Breeding Practices

-- Our Pilgrim’s UK hogs are raised in accordance with the Royal Society for Prevention of Cruelty to Animals (RSPCA), the Red Tractor or the Quality Meat Scotland (QMS) standards.
+- Our Pilgrim’s Europe Pork business' hogs are raised in accordance with the Royal Society for Prevention of Cruelty to Animals (RSPCA), the Red Tractor or the Quality Meat Scotland (QMS) standards.
 Certification and third-party audits according to these standards are required to sell hogs to Pilgrim’s UK production facilities.
-In a privately commissioned, standalone assessment Pilgrim’s UK was awarded the highest rating, Tier 1, for its animal welfare standards within the Business Benchmark on Farm Animal Welfare (BBFAW) category.

 Mexico:

-Every farm is audited in compliance with Mexican government standards, including Ministry of Agriculture and Rural Development (SADER), Mexico-United States Commission for the...
+We audit all Pilgrim’s Mexico supplier farms in compliance with Mexican government standards, including Ministry of Agriculture and Rural Development (SADER), Mexico-United States Commission for the the...

 Mexico: